 - where the rate of change is more and where it is less

-- where are the extrema
+- where are the extreme values

-Representation of a function- Numerical
+Representation of a Function- Numerical

 This is basically the tabular way of representing a function.
-The table contains two columns; one with the dependent variable and other with the independent variable.
-To show with an example, let us take a function f and independent variable as x .
-So, the independent variable will be equal to f(x) .
+The table contains two columns; one with the dependent variable and the other with the independent variable.
+To show an example, let us take the function f and independent variable as x.
 The table is given as:

 Table 1: Table representing a function f(x) = 2x

-Representation of a function- Verbal
+Representation of a Function- Verbal

 In this way of representing functions, we use words.
 For e.g.

-- For the input x, the function gives the largest integer smaller than or equal to x i.e. floor function (see fig. 3).
+- For the input x, the function gives the largest integer smaller than or equal to x, i.e. floor function (see fig. 3).

-- For the input x, the function gives the value equal to x i.e. identity function (see fig. 4).
+- For the input x, the function gives the value equal to x, i.e. identity function (see fig. 4).

 Figure 3: Floor function